BushplaneBlog

 5. The museum is 100% interactive.

-The Canadian Bushplane Heritage Centre offers many educational opportunities and offers a very unique experience.
-The museum itself is 100% interactive offering a strong focus on the science of flight.
+The Canadian Bushplane Heritage Centre offers many educational opportunities and a unique experience.
+The museum is 100% interactive with a strong focus on the science of flight.
 Some of the available activities include:

 • Climb a real fire tower and radio to the Rangers office below